 Hello!
 I’m Nellie, a poet and creative from the Black Country now based in Birmingham.
 My interests include nature, folklore, and our ancient past, which I thread into my creative work wherever possible.

-My debut pamphlet, Bella, was published by Offa’s Press in August 2018, and shortlisted for a Saboteur Award in the category of Best Poetry Pamphlet.
-The poetic sequence explores a true murder mystery from my local Worcestershire town.
+I began writing poetry while studying English with Creative Writing at the University of Birmingham.
+My debut pamphlet, Bella, was published by Offa’s Press in August 2018, and shortlisted for a Saboteur Award in 2019 in the category of Best Poetry Pamphlet.
+The poetic sequence explores a true murder mystery from Hagley, Worcestershire.
 The tale, ‘Who Put Bella in the Wych Elm?’, inspired a dossier of poems which blend literary allusion, local history, folklore, and superstition.